andy-byers/CalicoDB/doc/doc.md

     // An I/O error occurred.
 }

-s = table->put("lilly", "calico");
+s = tx->put(b, "lilly", "calico");
 if (s.is_ok()) {
-    // The value for key "lilly" in table "cats" has been set to "calico".
+    // The value for key "lilly" in bucket "cats" has been set to "calico".
 } else {
     // An I/O error occurred.
 }

-s = table->erase("lilly");
+s = tx->erase(b, "lilly");
 if (s.is_ok()) {
-    // Table "cats" is guaranteed to not have a record with key "lilly".
+    // Bucket "cats" is guaranteed to not have a record with key "lilly".
 } else {
     // An I/O error occurred.
 It is not an error if the key does not exist.
 }

-// Remove the table named "bats" from the database. s = txn->drop_table("bats");
+// Remove the bucket named "bats" from the database. s = tx->drop_bucket("bats");
 if (s.is_ok()) {

 }